 Each child has an A5 exercise book and all of the things I am going to talk about our stuck in there.
 These are on their tables or in their trays and are easily accessible.
 We also have a nice ethos in the class where they happily share them if they happen to need it and theirs isn’t to hand.

 The books started as a place to put the Year 3/4 (and 1/2) high frequency words and spelling lists.
 This meant that the children always had them to hand.
-They also use them to put in words that they have spelt incorrectly and I can check them and add them to their personal dictionary.
+They also use them to put in words that they have spelt incorrectly and I can check does levitra side effects or check them and add them to their personal dictionary.

 We have also added word mats from Twinkl for different word types – adjectives, verbs and adverbs as well as synonyms for said and fronted adverbials.
 This took a bit of organising to stick in but now I can use these word mats and I just ask the children to turn to the relevant page.